tortiz7/microblog_VPC_deployment/README.md

 **The Jenkins EC2**
 1. Navigate to the EC2 services page in AWS and click "Launch Instance".
-2. Name the EC2 "Jenkins" and select "Ubuntu" as the OS Image.
+2. Name the EC2 `Jenkins` and select "Ubuntu" as the OS Image.
 3. Select a t3.medium as the instance type.
 4. Select the key pair you just created as your method of SSH'ing into the EC2.
 5. In "Network Settings", keep the default VPC selected for this EC2, with Auto-Assign Public IP enabled.